sammyhenningsson/hal_presenter/README.md

 ```
 The following options may be given to `::link`:
 - `embed_depth` - sets a max allowed nesting depth for the corresponding link to be serialized.
 See [`embed_depth`](#keyword-argument-embed_depth-passed-to-attribute-link-curie-and-embed).
+- `curie` - prepends a curie to the rel.
 - `title` - a string used for labelling the link (e.g. in a user interface).
 - `type` - the media type of the resource returned after following this link.
 - `deprecation` - a URL providing information about the deprecation of this link.